Lovely Rita, Net Metering Maid

 What Is Net Metering?

 Net metering is a billing mechanism that credits solar energy system owners for the electricity they add to the grid.
 For example, if a residential customer has a PV system on the home's rooftop, it may generate more electricity than the home uses during daylight hours.
 If the home is net-metered, the electricity meter will run backwards to provide a credit against what electricity is consumed at night or other periods where the home's electricity use exceeds the system's output.
 Customers are only billed for their "net" energy use.
 On average, only 20-40% of a solar energy system’s output ever goes into the grid.
 Exported solar electricity serves nearby customers’ loads.

 Giving Customers Control Over Their Electricity Bills

 Net metering allows utility customers to generate their own electricity cleanly and efficiently.
 During the day, most solar customers produce more electricity than they consume; net metering allows them to export that power to the grid and reduce their future electric bills.
-Utah public agencies and schools will save $hundreds of millions of dollars in electricity costs over the next 30 years using net metering.
+Local public agencies and schools will save $hundreds of millions of dollars in electricity costs over the next 30 years using net metering.

 Creating Jobs & Encouraging Private Investment

 Net metering provides substantial statewide economic benefits in terms of jobs, income and investment.
 Net metering increases demand for solar energy systems, which in turn creates jobs for the installers, electricians, and manufacturers who work in the solar supply chain.
 Today, the solar industry employs nearly 174,000 American workers in large part due to strong state net metering policies which have allowed the solar industry to thrive.